LucasFA/vscode-octave/README.md

 ## Known issues

 - Currently plots are not presented when running a script in an output channel.
 As a workaround, run the script in the terminal: set `octave.runInTerminal` to `true`.
-- If executing a file with non-ASCII characters in the file path, the output will include the code executed in addition to the output of the script.
+- If executing a file with non-ASCII characters in the relative file path (or absolute, if the setting `octave.alwaysUseAbsolutePaths` is set to `True`), the output will include the code executed in addition to the output of the script.
+This is a limitation of the Octave command line interface.
+As a workaround, use only ASCII characters in the file path.

 ## Release Notes
  See [CHANGELOG.md](https://github.com/LucasFA/vscode-octave/blob/master/CHANGELOG.md)